cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 ## What is Mindfulness?

 For me, Mindfulness is about exploring with patience and acceptance.
-Practice means giving yourself space to think openly about your senses, yourself and your surroundings and doing so with patience and acceptance.
-You can also bring mindfulness into almost any activity, like making a cup of tea for example.
+Practicing Mindfulness means giving yourself space to think openly and to explore your senses, surroundings and yourself.
+Again, doing so with patience and acceptance.
+You can also bring Mindfulness into almost any activity, like making a cup of tea for example.

-I think of it as 3 parts:
+I think of it in 3 parts:

 - Making space to think openly.
-- Exploring your senses, yourself and your surroundings.
+- Exploring your senses, surroundings and yourself.
 - Practicing patience and acceptance.

-I also believe that Mindfulness is a personal journey so it might mean something different to you.
-That's why I think it's important to practice first; this is just what I learned on my journey.
+When you give yourself space, exploring your senses can really immersing.
+Removing screens and other stimulus can open you up to the quieter things around you.
+Thoughts, feelings and sensations will naturally arise to fill the space you've created and you exploring them can be really insightful.
+There's so many details around us that sometimes we're completely unaware of so exploring them can be really humbling.
+You might discover a new appreciation for them that can give you a strong sense of perspective and peace.

-Mindfulness isn't about relaxing or feeling a particular way, the purpose of practice is to practice and each one is going to be different.
-Sometimes I found myself sinking into the floor during mediation while other other times I couldn't hear the birds in the park over my loud thoughts.
-It's important to know that it doesn't really matter what happens because practicing is about exploring with patience and acceptance rather than achieving a specific mindset.
+Practicing patience and acceptance is a big part of Mindfulness but it can also be difficult to understand.
+There's no measurable goal; we're not trying to achieve something or feel a particular way, we're simply exploring openly and accepting whatever comes from that.
+Sometimes I find myself sinking into the floor as I mediate while other other times I can't hear the birds in the park over my loud thoughts.
+Either way, we'll still practice exploring with patience and acceptance.
 It's more of a journey than a destination.

-This idea can be really challenging to grasp at first, it certainly was for me.
+This idea can be really challenging at first, it certainly was for me.
 I found myself looking for ways to get better at Mindfulness, to get more for my time and effort.
-This productivity mindset is comes naturally to me and I think it's pretty common, at least for people I know.
+This productivity mindset comes naturally to me and I think it's pretty common, at least for people I know.
 Who wouldn't want to get as much out of their day as possible?

-Mindfulness is pretty much the opposite of this mindset; you spend a long time exploring the little things for almost no reason.
-It's sounds pointless but that's almost the point; it's so weird and different that it can open you up to new ideas and change your perspective.
-That might be why I find it so positive.
-It's also another reason why it's important to practice before reading because it can be difficult to understand otherwise.
+Mindfulness is pretty much the opposite of this mindset.
+You spend a long time exploring the little things for almost no reason.
+It sounds pointless but that's almost the point.
+Doing pointless things that don't make sense can open you up to new ideas and change your perspective.

-Giving yourself space is an important part of mindfulness.
-When you remove yourself away from screens and other stimulus, you can start noticing the quieter things in your life.
-Thoughts, feelings and sensations will naturally arise to fill the space you've created and I think that's a good thing as long as you explore them with patience and acceptance.
+That's why I think it's important to practice for yourself first so you can explore it with an open mind, with less preconceived ideas.
+It's a very personal journey and you might find Mindfulness means something different for you.
+Almost all my Mindfulness practice has been unguided; this is just what I learned along the way.

+[ up to here ]

+## Results?

 For example, a handful of times I've fallen into something I can only describe as some sort of trance while meditating.
 It's like my body has fallen asleep but I'm still awake and it feels like I've fallen through the floor and I can feel a lot all these little sensations in my body.
 When I come out of it, it feels like I've just got up from a nap, feeling refreshed.
 It's not a particularly enjoyable feeling but it's definitely weird and interesting.